Spine of the Rockies: Exploring Conservation from New Mexico to Montana

 Background: Near the city of Glenwood Springs lies Colorado's largest unprotected roadless area.
 After the BLM sold oil and gas drilling leases on this land, local businesses and community members formed a coalition to oppose the development of the leases.
 The broad-based group asserts that the Thompson Divide's contribution to the local economy and quality of life through agriculture, recreation, hunting, watershed protection and wildlife habitat far outweighs the short term benefits of natural gas development.
 Today, the Thompson Divide has drawn national attention including a bill in the US Senate to protect the area.
 As a critical wildlife corridor between Maroon Bells/Snowmass Wilderness Area and Grand Mesa, the development of the Thompson Divide threatens the larger surrounding landscape.

-May 13 - 29: The State of the Rockies team will traverse the roadless area and document the struggle between the community and natural gas interests attempting to drill in the area.
-The route will take us to the Maroon Bells/Snowmass Wilderness, across the Thompson Divide Roadless Area, and on to the heavily drilled public lands near Rifle, Colorado.
+May 13 - 29, 2013: The State of the Rockies trekked across the roadless area and documented the struggle between the community and natural gas interests attempting to drill in the area.
+The route took us to the Maroon Bells/Snowmass Wilderness, across the Thompson Divide Roadless Area, and on to the heavily drilled public lands near Rifle, Colorado.

 Background: The ecosystems, watersheds, and unique geological features that make Yellowstone a world-renowned destination extend beyond the official boundaries of the National Park.
 Wolves and grizzly bears have a natural range that extends far beyond the park boundary but don't always have adequate protections elsewhere.
 As keystone predators, these species' health remains crucial to the viability of the entire ecosystem.

-July 8 - 20: Beginning in the Teton Wilderness, our team will traverse across the entirety of Yellowstone National Park, following the Yellowstone and Lamar rivers.
+July 8 - 20, 2013: Beginning in the Teton Wilderness, our team traversed across the entirety of Yellowstone National Park, following the Yellowstone and Lamar rivers.

 Crown of the Continent